This fund focuses on what we need every day, now and tomorrow

 KBC Equity Fund We Live may make limited use of derivatives*.
 This means that derivatives can be used either to help achieve the investment objectives (for instance, to increase or decrease the exposure to one or more market segments in line with the investment strategy), or to neutralise the portfolio’s sensitivity to market factors (by hedging an exchange rate risk, for example).

 The fund is denominated in Euro.

-The above objectives and investment policy have been taken in their entirety from the Key Information Document (KID).
-Neither the capital nor the return is guaranteed or protected.
+The above objectives and investment policy were taken in full from the Key Investor Information Document (KIID).
+Capital and/or returns are not guaranteed or protected.

 More things you need to know

 This information is governed by the laws of Belgium.
-Please read the Key Information Document and the prospectus before subscribing.
-Both documents are available free of charge in Dutch and English (and in French for the key information document) from your KBC or CBC branch or at www.kbc.be/investment-legal-documents or www.cbc.be/documentation-investissements.
+Please read the key investor information document and the prospectus before subscribing.
+Both documents are available free of charge in Dutch and English (and in French for the key investor information document) from your KBC or CBC branch or at www.kbc.be/investment-legal-documents or www.cbc.be/documentation-investissements.
 You will also find a summary of your rights as an investor there in Dutch, English, French and German.